Best tutorial for Maven settings file | Sample mvn settings.xml example

 • User settings.xml

-The user settings location on your machine is ~/.m2/settings.xml. ~ represents the user’s home location directory.
+The user settings file is located on your machine at~/.m2/settings.xml.
+Here, ~ symbolizes the user’s home directory.

 What is a mirror in settings.xml of maven?